 Claims as a Rideshare Passenger

 If you were a passenger in an Uber or Lyft when an accident occurred, you’re in a relatively strong position.
-The $1 million commercial policy covers your injuries, regardless of who caused the accident.
+On an active trip in NYC, the platforms typically make up to $1.25 million in coverage available for your injuries, regardless of who caused the accident.

 Key steps for passengers: